vulture-boy/TheLake/README.md

 by Tyson Moll

+This is a protoype javascript interface for the "Kayak Paddle Controller".

 Credit:
 - Bryan Ma's p5.js demo for non-textured raycasting, https://gist.github.com/whoisbma/8fd99f3679d8246e74a22b20bfa606ee#file-raycast-demo-js
 (which acted as the engine for which the project runs on)